Gary Nelson (auto racing): NASCAR roles

 He was hired as a broadcaster for ESPN during the 1988 season.
 He was hired by NASCAR and has held several roles in the organization.
 He was the NASCAR NEXTEL Cup series director, Vice President of Competition, and Vice President of Research and Development.

-Nelson owns Provident Auto Supply, a North Carolina-based performance parts distributor.
-Provident is the only parts supplier for the NASCAR "specification" engine that is used in the Camping World Series division, which is also optional on tracks under two kilometers in length for the Camping World Truck Series.
+Nelson is a bachelor and the proud father of two adult boys William and John Nelson.